jnav/hungry-hackernews/README.md

 hungry-hackernews
 =================

-Very simple PHP script which adds link to each article.
+This very simple PHP script add link to each HN article.
 Link behaves as "Instapaper Text Bookmarklet".
-In other words - you will get pretty formated article + you save on bandwidth
+In other words - you will get pretty formated article + you save on bandwidth.

+With this script I can read HN articles even when on GPRS and as a bonus I have each page nicely formated

-# Who would use such thing?  #
+## Who would use s#uch thing?  #

 Someone like me :-) Going every day to work and reading Hacker News is fun.
 Avoiding advertisments and useless text which doesn't relate to article + saving on bandwidth is a good thing..

-# Requirements #
+## Requirements ##
 * curl enabled hosting
 * write permission on filesystem

-# Installation #
+## Installation ##

 Just place this script into your DocumentRoot and call it from browser!

-# Screenshot #
+## Screenshot ##

 ![Hungry Hacker News](http://svatba.at/hn.png)

+## Last word ##

+Don't forget to support Instapaper for all that heavy lifting!